Émile Combes

-Émile Justin Louis Combes (/fr/; 6 September 1835 – 25 May 1921) was a French politician and freemason who led the Lefts Bloc (French: Bloc des gauches) cabinet from June 1902 to January 1905.
+Émile Justin Louis Combes (/fr/; 6 September 1835 – 25 May 1921) was a French politician and freemason who led the Coalition of the Left (French: Bloc des gauches) cabinet from June 1902 to January 1905.

 Career

 Émile Combes was born on 6 September 1835, in Roquecourbe, Tarn, the sixth child of Jean Combes, a dressmaker, and Marie-Rose Bannesborn.

 He first learned Latin from his public schoolteacher and then from his godfather and cousin, a priest named Jean Gaubert.
 Gabriel Merle, biographer of Émile Combes, describes Jean Gaubert: "He has the prestige and authority of the priesthood and education.
 He is obeyed.
 And if he demands sacrifices, he also imposes them on himself.
 His insistence that one of his younger cousins should become a priest is astonishing.
 Having failed with Philippe around 1840 and Émile in 1847, he missed his last attempt with Henri around 1860."

 Thanks to his knowledge of Latin, twelve-year-old Émile Combes entered the fourth year of the minor seminary in Castres.
 His godfather supported him financially through his studies, first at the seminary; then at the École des Carmes, an ecclesiastical school where future priests wishing to study at the Sorbonne were trained; and finally at the Grand Séminaire d'Albi, where Émile Combes wore the cassock and was tonsured.
 Here, his vocation to the priesthood was seen as unserious, and despite initial efforts to persist, he would abandon the idea before ordination.

 His anti-clericalism would later lead him into becoming a Freemason.
 He was also in later life a spiritualist.
 He later took a diploma as a doctor of letters (1860).
 He then studied medicine and graduated in 1867, and setting up in practice at Pons in Charente-Inférieure.
 In 1881, he presented himself as a political candidate for Saintes, but was defeated.
 In 1885, he was elected to the senate by the département of Charente-Inférieure.
 He sat in the Democratic left, and was elected vice-president in 1893 and 1894.
 The reports which he drew up upon educational questions drew attention to him, and on 3 November 1895, he entered the Leon Victor Auguste Bourgeois cabinet as minister of public instruction, resigning with his colleagues on 21 April following.